windorg/woc/README.md

 npx npm-upgrade
 ```

+Rules:

-Read changelogs for major version upgrades — some things are not going to be caught by TypeScript, eg. the `command -> meta` change in react-hotkeys-hook.
+* Read changelogs for major version upgrades — some things are not going to be caught by TypeScript, eg. the `command -> meta` change in react-hotkeys-hook.

-Don't upgrade ProseMirror stuff or @types/node.
+* Don't upgrade ProseMirror stuff or @types/node.

 Run `npm i`.
 Run `npm run check`.
+NOTE THAT THIS PROJECT DOES NOT USE YARN.

+Troubleshooting:

+* "peer dependencies" with typescript-eslint: `rm -rf package-lock.json node_modules/`

 ## Upgrading Tiptap